ROOT OF PULMONARY TRUNK

 Anterior Sinus

-Sinuses facilitate valve opening and closing during cardiac cycle
+Sinuses facilitate valve opening and closing during your cardiac cycle

 INTERLEAFLET TRIANGLES OF PULMONARY TRUNK